 I’m passionate about public engagement with science.

 I believe that scientists have a responsibility to communicate their research to the public, and the way they go about this is more important than ever.
 Researchers can contribute valuable context to debates about controversial issues.
 They can encourage a greater level of public interest in the natural world by showing parts of it from new perspectives.
-And they can work together with communities to design innovative citizen science projects that generate new opportunities for answering the questions we all care about most.
+And they can work in their communities to design innovative citizen science projects to help answer the questions we all care about most.

 I’m interested in how software can enhance the scientific process.